ryannikolaidis/python-project-init/INTERFACES.md

 # Interface Index

-This document links to all public interfaces in the python-project-init codebase.
+This document links to all public interfaces in the project-init codebase.

 ## CLI Interfaces